lalalilo/training/kubernetes/README.md

 Write a service to expose your pod to the network inside your cluster.

+Tips: the code is exposed on port `8080`.

 **Validation**

 `kubectl exec -it <your-pod-name> -- curl <your-service-name>` returns hello world.